onedata/onedata-deployments/openfaas/README.md

 # OpenFaaS deployments

-OpenFaaS and the components needed to run automation tasks in onedata can be easily installed with the supplied ansible playbooks - see [ansible/README.md](ansible/README.md).
-If you want to go the hard way and deploy openfaas manually read further.
+OpenFaaS and the components needed to run automation tasks in Onedata can be easily installed with the supplied ansible playbooks - see [ansible/README.md](ansible/README.md).
+If you want to do it the hard way and deploy OpenFaaS manually, read on.

-The procedure of deploying OpenFaaS includes installing/deploying of the following sofware:
+The procedure of deploying OpenFaaS includes installing/deploying of the following software and services:
  - docker,
- - k8s cluster - we use [kind](https://kind.sigs.k8s.io/) in this tutor,
+ - k8s cluster - [kind](https://kind.sigs.k8s.io/) is used in this tutorial,
  - helm,
- - openfass,
+ - openfaas,
  - openfaas-pod-status-monitor,
  - openfaas-sidecar.
-Proceed with the commands in the following sections to install the mentioned software.
+Proceed with the commands in the following sections to set it up.

 ## Installing docker
 ```